principia-ts/base-archive/README.md

 # principia - TypeScript Functional Programming Principles

-`principia` is an academic pursuit and represents my ongoing efforts in learning the principles behind category theory and functional programming, as well as creating a correct and structured implementation of those principles.
-However, it also aims to be a functional functional library (pun absolutely intended) with high performance and powerful data types.
+`principia` represents my ongoing efforts in learning the principles behind category theory and functional programming, as well as creating a correct and structured implementation of those principles.
+However, I also aim for it to be a functional functional library (🙂) with high performance and powerful data types.

-There are no tests written for this code as of yet, so _caveat emptor_, use at your own risk.
+There are no tests written for this code as of yet.
+Use at your own risk!

-## Contributions, Included Works, and Derivations
+## Included Works and Forks

-For giving credit in this project, I use the word _derive_ to mean:

--  to obtain, develop, or modify from a source or origin
+Many portions of this software are forked from other projects.
+Essentially, this is an amalgamation of others' works along with my own contributions, which may include, but are not limited to, modifications to behavior, structure, or documentation.
+In essence, I wanted to use the concept provided by other packages, but maintain the code myself, to learn a useful skill and add features at my own leisure.

-Assume that everything marked as _derived from_ somewhere is in some way altered by me.
-Please don't report any issues you may encounter to the original author(s), as it may very well be my fault.
+Assume that everything marked as _derived_ or _forked_ from somewhere is in some way altered by me.
+Please don't report any issues you may encounter to the original author(s), as it may very well be my fault!

-_Throughout the source code of this package, marked sections or_ `CREDITS` _text files will provide links to files from which that section is derived._
+Throughout the source code of this package, marked sections or `CREDITS` text files will provide links to code from which that section is forked.
+These are included to be a sort of bibliography.

-Portions of this software are included, adapted, ported, or otherwise derived from other projects.
-Essentially, this is an amalgamation of others' works along with my own contributions.
-My contributions may include, but are not limited to, modifications to behavior, structure, or documentation.
+## Awesome People

-Throughout my journey of learning and applying functional programming, several individuals have been absolutely pivotal to my development.
+Throughout my journey of learning and applying functional programming, several individuals have been instrumental in my development.

-Giulio Canti - author of `fp-ts`, `fp-ts-contrib`, `newtype-ts`, `monocle-ts`, `io-ts`, and other packages - has been instrumental to the TypeScript functional programming community.
+[Giulio Canti](https://github.com/gcanti) - author of `fp-ts`, `fp-ts-contrib`, `newtype-ts`, `monocle-ts`, `io-ts`, and other packages - has been instrumental to the TypeScript functional programming community.
 Many of the modules in this project are direct descendants of his work.

-Michael Arnaldi (and the contributors to Matechs Garage) is the author of `effect-ts`, a TypeScript port of the `ZIO` library of Scala fame.
+[Michael Arnaldi](https://github.com/Matechs-Garage) is the author of `effect-ts`, a TypeScript port of the `ZIO` library of Scala fame.
 He also implemented the encoding for Higher-Kinded Types that is used liberally in this package.
-The contents of `packages/core/source/Task` is forked from the `effect-ts` library as well.
+The contents of `packages/core/src/Task` is forked from the `effect-ts` library as well.